 I have no doubt she was a saint, that is someone who in a remarkable way shows us what it means to follow Christ.
-Thanks to the Claretian order, an effort is under way to promote her canonization, and this has the active support of the Cardinal O’Conner, head of the diocese in which she lived all her adult life.
+An effort is under way to promote her canonization, and this has the active support of the Cardinal O’Conner, head of the diocese in which she lived all her adult life.
 I think of her as a modern sister of St. Francis of Assisi.

 The link with St. Francis is close.
 They have in common an attraction to the poor which led them to live among them and to practice what Dorothy called “voluntary poverty.”
 Like Francis, she formed a commitment to live out the most radical teachings of Jesus, including the renunciation of violence.
 Like Francis, she started a movement that could involve anyone, not only the unmarried.
 The Catholic Worker movement she began in 1933 has led to the foundation of houses of hospitality in many parts of the United States.
 The newspaper she edited until her death in 1980, The Catholic Worker, had and still has 100,000 subscribers.